chelseaslade/chelseaslade/README.md

 📚 Graduated in 2021 with a Bachelor of Science in Biochemistry from Memorial University of Newfoundland and Labrador.

-⭐️ Currently: Learning Java!
+⭐️ Currently: Learning Java, ExpressJS & MongoDB!
 Refining skills in Python, Javascript & SQL.

 Thank you for stopping by!